marrem/asterisk-cdr-last-callers-webpage/Readme.md

-# Last 10 caller / Asterisk cdr db
+# Last 10 callers / Asterisk cdr db

 Put the project on a php enabled webserver.
 Php should be able to connect to a mysql/maria database.